realgithubid/2021Spring-EE599-HW2/README.md

 # HW2 EE599 - Computing Principles for Electrical Engineers

-- Plesae clone the repository, edit [README.md](README.md) to answer the questions, and fill up functions to finish the hw.
+- Please clone the repository, edit [README.md](README.md) to answer the questions, and fill up functions to finish the homework.
-- For non-coding quesitions, you will find **Answer** below each question.
+- For non-coding questions, fill out the answers below each question.
 Please write your answer there.
 - For coding questions, please make sure that your code can run ```bazel run/test```.
-In this homework, you will need to fill up [cpplib.cc](src/lib/cpplib.cc) and tests in [tests](tests).
+In this homework, you will need to fill up [cpplib.cc](src/lib/cpplib.cc) and tests in [tests](tests). **Do Not change or modify any given function names and input or output formats in both [cpplib.cc](src/lib/cpplib.cc) and tests in [tests](tests).
+Unexpected changes will result in **zero** credit.**
+- For coding questions, there is a black box testing for each question.
+All points are only based on passing the test cases or not (i.e. we don't grade your work by your source code).
+So, try to do comprehensive testing before your final submission.
 - For submission, please push your answers to Github before the deadline.
-- Deadline: Monday, September 21st by 23:59 pm
+- Deadline: **Friday, February 5th by 6:30 pm**
-- Total: 130 points.
+- Total: 120 points.
 100 points is considered full credit.

 ## Question 1 (10 Points.
 Easy)